stocker88/nextjswebsite/_posts/how_to_be_a_millionnaire.md

 Money.
 Money comes third, because there isn’t much else you can’t afford without money.

-80% of people don’t even look at prices when they go out, they don’t have a barrier check, and when they do, they don’t compare prices logically, they go for whatever gives them the «easiest» pleasure: by the way that bottle of water just costed you $10, more than our budgeting course.

 Warren Buffet had pennies, he is now the most famous investor in the world, one of the most respected when it comes to stock market and money management: he understood at 11 years old what comes third is money, he understood at 11 years old what comes third is money, why do you spend it when you can focus on Love and Health and use money as a tool for freedom?

 ## 2. Trade off your animal instincts for rational thinking